quickapps/docs/eng/developers/packaging.md

 And that is all!.
 Now you are able to download your module/theme repo as ZIP by using GitHub's zipball functionality.
+Or even easier, you can simply copy the download URL and use to install directly in the module installation section of your site ("Install From URL").